-It's also important to share the minutes with SOPA's Manager of Athlete Leadership & Young Athletes.
-The Manager of Athlete Leadership & Young Athletes oversees countless athlete leaders in all 54 SOPA programs.
-The Athlete Leadership Coordinator wants to know what athletes are doing in each program to not only have them on file, but also share what your program is doing with other programs who want to grow their Athlete Leadership Team.
+It's also important to share the minutes with SOPA's ALPs Coordinator.
+The ALPs Coordinator oversees countless athlete leaders in all 56 SOPA programs.
+The ALPs Coordinator wants to know what athletes are doing in each program to not only have them on file, but also share what your program is doing with other programs who want to grow their Athlete Leadership Team.